huggingface/blog/argilla-chatbot.md

 ---
-title: "Argilla 2.0 Chatbot: Leveraging Distilabel to fine-tune a domain-specific embedding model"
+title: "How we leveraged distilabel to create an Argilla 2.0 Chatbot"
 thumbnail: /blog/assets/argilla-chatbot/thumbnail.png
 authors:
 - user: plaguss